 Atherosclerosis is the most common underlying cause of cardiovascular disease.
-It is caused by a complex interplay between lipoproteins, white blood cells (macrophages), the immune system and the normal elements of the arterial wall.
+It is due by a complex interplay between lipoproteins, white blood cells (macrophages), the immune system and the natural elements of the arterial wall.

 Lipoproteins are the particles that transport cholesterol and triglycerides in the blood stream.